 In Washington, D.C.

-After Roe in Washington, D.C., abortion will still be legal in almost all circumstances.
-Keep reading to find out more about what abortion law would be in your state after Roe.
+After Roe in Washington, D.C., abortion is still legal in almost all circumstances.
+Keep reading to find out more about the district’s post-Roe abortion laws.

 THE BIG QUESTION

-The District of Columbia will still allow nearly all abortions after Roe is overturned.
-Washington, D.C. recognizes “the right of every individual… to have an abortion” in their law.
+The District of Columbia still allows nearly all abortions now that Roe is overturned.
+Washington, D.C. recognizes “the right of every individual who becomes pregnant to decide whether to carry a pregnancy to term, to give birth, or to have an abortion.”
 D.C.
-Code § 2-1401.06.
+Code Ann. § 7-2086.01.

 Abortion Limits, Exceptions and Enforcement